We have 1) one Post-Doctor position for Fall 2020, apply here 2) multiple funded Ph.D. student positions for Spring 2021 and Fall 2021.

-If you are interested in cutting-edge modeling and simulation technologies and their applications in the optimal design and operation of smart, sustainable and resilient buildings, communities and cities, then SBS Lab is the right place for you!
+If you are interested in cutting-edge modeling and simulation technologies, as well as their applications in the optimal design and operation of smart, sustainable and resilient buildings, communities and cities, then SBS Lab is the right place for you!

 Here at our lab, we focus on the modeling and simulation on different scales (from building to community and city) using various software tools.
 For example, we